SDFIdk/skraafoto_stac_public/README.md

 `conda activate skraafoto-stac-api`

+Go to the projects folder in the environment

-And install the packages in this order:
+Install the packages in this order:

 ```
   pip install wheel && \